Johndoewinks/AutoBot-Missionchief-bot/README.md

 ### Automatic Updates.
 New missions are automatically added to our software along with any new vehicle types when added to the game, not to mention our software also.

-Enter the following command into the command line to start the bot - switch before into the directory:
-`dotnet /your/location/BotNix.App.dll`

 ### How can I use?

  this **[link](https://autobots.mysellix.io/)** - Our BOT is not free its a subscription based service and for education purposes